What you need to know

 A petroleum engineer’s pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Overall employment of petroleum engineers is projected to grow 8 percent from 2021 to 2031 according to the U.S. Bureau of Labor Statistics.
-This is faster than the average growth rate for all occupations.
+Overall employment of petroleum engineers is projected to grow 2 percent from 2022 to 2032 according to the U.S. Bureau of Labor Statistics.
+This is about as fast as the average for all occupations.

 Oil prices will be a major determinant of employment growth.
 Because many petroleum engineers work in oil and gas extraction, any changes in oil prices will likely affect employment levels.
 Typically, companies also expand exploration for new reserves of oil and gas when prices are high.